skyflowapi/skyflow-node/README.md

 All Vault APIs must be invoked using a client instance.

 #### Insert

-To insert data into the vault, use the `insert(records, options)` method of the Skyflow client.
-The records parameter takes an array of records to be inserted into the vault.
-The options parameter takes `tokens` as a parameter.
+To insert data into your vault, use the `insert(records, options)` method.
+The first parameter records is a JSONObject that must have a records key and takes an array of records to be inserted into the vault as a value.
+The second parameter options is a InsertOptions object that provides further options for your insert call, as shown below.

-`tokens` indicates whether or not tokens should be returned for the inserted data.
-Defaults to 'True'.

 ```javascript
 data = {